Launching a processing

 • _noseg (at the end) will perform data preparation and brain extraction (no segmentation)

-• _skull after SPM or ANTS if you want to process skull or angio specific to skullTo3d; otherwise the main pipelines of macapype will be launched (only brain segmentation will be performed)
+• _skull after SPM or ANTS if you want to process skull or angio specific to skullTo3d; otherwise the main pipelines of macapype will be launched (only brain segmentation will be performed) NB: _skullnoisypetra instead of _skull available for macaque with issues on petra NB: -soft skull without processing brain is possible, but is still experimental.
+It only works if -skull_dt CT petra and -deriv -padback are NOT defined

 • _noheadmask (at the end) will perform only realignement to stereo